surniaulula/wpsso-user-locale/readme.txt

 Requires PHP: 5.3
 Stable Tag: 1.1.8

-WPSSO extension to add a user locale / language / region selector in the WordPress admin back-end and front-end toolbar menus.
+WPSSO Core extension to add a user locale / language / region selector in the WordPress admin back-end and front-end toolbar menus.

 == Description ==